 What the Conservancy Has Done/Is Doing

 The Nature Conservancy is restoring native warm-season grasses to the preserve's old farm fields.
-These native warm-season grasses provide superior nutrition and excellent habitat for songbirds, game birds, and butterflies.
+These native warm-season grasses provide superior nutrition and excellent habitat for songbirds, game birds and butterflies.
 The Nature Conservancy has restored more than 20 acres of farm fields to native warm-season grasses at the preserve.
-Prescribed ecological burns are a part of the restoration and maintenance process.
+Controlled ecological burns are a part of the restoration and maintenance process.
 The Bristol Bird Club also does annual bird counts on the property.

 Open year-round, dawn to dusk by appointment.
 Call our Shady Valley office: 423-739-2537.

 This sanctuary is located at Tennessee's easternmost point, Shady Valley, in the mountains just northeast of town.
-Within the preserve are steep and verdant hillsides, rocky streams, and rolling fields.
+Within the preserve are steep and verdant hillsides, rocky streams and rolling fields.
 It is surrounded on all sides by the Cherokee National Forest and conservation easement lands.

 What to See